-The Developer is not responsible for, liable for, and has not made any commitment for payment of the Bonds or other obligations of the District.
-The Developer has no legal commitment to the District or owners of the Bonds to continue development of land within the District and may sell or otherwise dispose of its property within the District, or any other assets, at any time.
-Further, the Developer's financial condition is subject to change at any time.
+For more information concerning the Developers, see "APPENDIX B - Unaudited Financial Statements of the Developers."
+Neither the Developer, nor any other person or entity related to or affiliated with the Developers, are responsible for, liable for, or has made any commitment for payment of the Bonds or other obligations of the District or to construct or complete development of the land within the District, and the inclusion of the Developers' financial statements and description of its financial arrangements or organization herein should not be construed as an implication to that effect.
+The Developers have no legal commitment to the District or owners of the Bonds to continue development within the District, and may sell or otherwise dispose of their property within the District, or any other assets, at any time.
+Further, the Developers' financial condition is subject to change at any time.
+Because of the foregoing, financial information concerning the Developers will neither be updated nor provided following issuance of the Bonds, except as described herein under "CONTINUING DISCLOSURE OF INFORMATION."